SoliantMike/FM-NavigationFramework/README.md

 There have been other solutions over time, although not all have met all requirements that I would want of such a tool.
 Those would include, in no particular order:

- Work in Browse and Find mode.
+ • Work in Browse and Find mode.
+ • Use Themes and Styles to modify appearance.
- Allow manually switching layouts and stay up to date.
+ • Allow manually switching layouts and stay up to date.
+ • Will work with multiple windows.
- No require any plugins.
+ • No require any plugins.
- No additional schema needed.
+ • No additional schema needed.
- Handles an arbitrarily large enough number of layouts.
+ • Handles an arbitrarily large enough number of layouts.
- Uses all native FileMaker objects and functionality.
+ • Uses all native FileMaker objects and functionality.

 Other nice to haves: